Kangeiko 2012, the Mid-winter Training at the Aikikai Hombu Dojo

 Kangeiko 2012 certificate

-Upon completion of the kangeiko, practitioners receive a certificate from the Aikikai as well as a tenugui (手拭い), a traditional, cotton hand towel personally signed by the Doshu Moriteru Ueshiba.
-This year, 115 practitioners participated and their names were published as every year on the board of the second floor of the Hombu Dojo.
+Upon completion of the kangeiko, practitioners receive a certificate from the Aikikai, as well as a tenugui (手拭い), a traditional, cotton hand printed with a commemorative design for that year.
+This year, 115 practitioners participated and their names were published, as every year, on the notice board of the second floor of the Hombu Dojo.

 Kangeiko 2012 list of participants